ballerkobe808/invest/README - 9 TAXES.md

 Strategic Plan -------
 15 rentals in 5 years, cashflowing 5k a month
 $300 a month each of 80k rental - requires 20-25k down
-plus LLCs, and other fees, closing fees, etc so each $300 cashflow prop will take 30k down
+plus LLCs, and other fees, closing fees, etc so each$300 cashflow prop will take 30k down

 30k x 15 = 450k Is that doable? in 5 years?

+100k or less agi 150k diff rules
+U can take 25k loss